elipinska/codeclan_week07_fantasy_game_lab/readme.md

 * Create the players and rooms for the adventure.
 (Don't worry about giving the rooms any exits.)
 * Give different players properties/methods that are specific to their own class. (e.g. a Knight could have armour that could reduce damage they take)
 * The user should complete rooms by either collecting treasure or defeating an enemy and a new room will be presented to them.

-## Extensions

-* Create a Quest for the players to work through.
-Possibly a collection of rooms to go through and the quest completes when all rooms are completed
-* Expand any other way you wish.